pingcap/tidb/docs/design/2018-08-29-new-planner.md

 The difficult and complex part is how we continually apply some push-down and pull-up rules.
 A simple idea is to traverse the groups and group expressions
 twice: a top-down traverse and a bottom-up traverse.
-The push-down rules are applied during the top-down traverse, the pull-up rules are applied in the bottom-up traverse.
+The push-down rules are applied during the top-down traverse and the pull-up rules are applied in the bottom-up traverse.

-But there might be some scenarios that certain push-down rule can also be triggered after the second bottom-up traverse.
+But there might be some scenarios where a certain push-down rule can also be triggered after the second bottom-up traverse.
 In order to explore all optimization possibilities, the traverse on the groups should not be stopped until there is no rule can be matched:

+Some limitations can be added to reduce the total exploration time or ensure that the expression exploration is convergent.
+For example, certain rules can not be applied multiply times on the same group or group expression or limit the number of total transformation moves in a group or group expression.

 ```go
 func OnPhaseExploration(rootGroup *Group) error {